 Types of Dinnerware

-As mentioned earlier, dinnerware is usually a blanket term for different crockeries.
-There are different types of dinnerware, each made from different materials and with their unique features.
+As mentioned earlier, dinnerware is usually a blanket term for different crockery.
+There are different types of dinnerware, each made from different materials and with its unique features.
 Let’s take a quick look at them.

 Earthenware

-Earthenware is ceramic that has been glazed and fired up and is usually less expensive than other types of dinnerware.
+Earthenware is ceramic that has been glazed and fired up.
+It is usually less expensive than other types of dinnerware.
 It has a thick, heavy, and rustic look and feel.
-However, it is prone to chipping and is less durable and strong than other types of dinnerware.
+However, it is prone to chipping and less durable and strong than other types of dinnerware.
 Earthenware is best known for its hand-painted designs.

 The drawback of earthenware is that it’s often porous and prone to staining and absorbing liquid.
 Therefore, you must avoid submerging earthenware in water for an extended duration.
 Most glazed earthenware is microwave, oven, and dishwasher safe, but it’s wise to double-check with the manufacturers first.